gabeluci/gabeluci.github.io/_posts/2019-01-04-staticman-comments-for-jekyll.md

 Spam comments is an awful problem.
 So I decided to use reCAPTCHA.
 I don't know if the new [reCAPTCHA v3](https://developers.google.com/recaptcha/docs/v3) will work here (which is designed to not ask the user for anything).
 I created my reCAPTCHA account using the [v2 checkbox](https://developers.google.com/recaptcha/docs/display).

-Take the site key the give you an put it (not encrypted) into the `siteKey` property of the Staticman config.
+Take the site key they give you and put it (not encrypted) into the `siteKey` property of the Staticman config.

 The "secret" they give you needs to be encrypted and put into the `secret` property.